varneberg/Cheat-Sheets/ejpt.md

 ### 6.1 Mapping Networks

 - Enumeration process to find nodes from IPs
-  - What is a client and server?
+  - Who is a client and server?

 - Ping sweeping:
   - Sending echo requests(IMCP packets) to hosts to see who is alive